ArmandBernard/teaching-coding/Syllabi/CJackson.md

   - **Challenge**: Make the button say the users age
   - _OPTIONAL_ Behind the scenes of controls: ControlCollection
   - _OPTIONAL_ **Challenge**: Programmatically create a UI.
+- A basic Web API app using ASP.NET Core
+  - Making a Controller
+  - Using Postman (or similar)
+    - HTTP Requests and their types
+    - Response codes
+  - Services through Dependency Injection
+    - A config reader
+    - A data writer
+- React